ForestAdmin/lumber/README.md

 $ npm install -g lumber-cli
 $ lumber generate -c postgres://erlich:aviato@localhost:5432/meals Meals

 ?
-What's the IP/hostname on which your application will be running?  localhost ?
 What's the port on which your application will be running?
 3000

-$ cd Meals/
-$ npm install
+$ cd Meals/ && npm install
 $ npm start

 Your application is listening on port 3000.